Oakington: History

 In the 17th century, Oakington was considered to be a "hot-bed of religious dissent" leading the Bishop, in 1685, to describe it as "the most scandalous and vile parish in his Diocese".
-Behind the churchyard, there is a private burial ground containing the graves of three vicars who later became known as the Oakington Martyrs.
-The Reverends Francis Holcroft and Joseph Oddy were 17th century pioneers of the non-conformist movement, and known as the 'Apostles of Cambridgeshire'.
-It was by their heroic zeal that various non-conformist churches were established in Cambridgeshire.
+Behind the churchyard, there is a private burial ground containing the graves of three vicars.
+The Reverends Francis Holcroft and Joseph Oddy were 17th-century pioneers of the non-conformist movement, and known as the 'Apostles of Cambridgeshire'.
+It was by their zeal that various non-conformist churches were established in Cambridgeshire.
 Ejected from their livings, persecuted and imprisoned for propagating their faith during their lives they became known as the 'Oakington Martyrs' in death.
 Along with their successor, the Reverend Henry Osland, the site of their graves is preserved today as a memorial to non-conformist Protestantism.

 In 1847 the railway reached the parish, with the Oakington railway station opening in 1848.
 The line was finally closed in 1970, but is now used by the Cambridge to St Ives guided bus and cycleway.
 Next to the track, the 150-year-old bridge over Beck Brook was completely rebuilt in 2006.

 In 1909 two Oakington residents, Messrs Grose and Feary, built a monoplane in an attempt to win the Daily Mail prize for £1,000 for the first Briton to fly a circular mile in an all-British aeroplane.

 From 1940 a Royal Air Force bomber airfield, RAF Oakington, was constructed at Oakington covering 540 acre and served as a station for Short Stirling bomber forces and reconnaissance planes.
 In the post war period it was used for flight training, in the last period with Vickers Varsity aircraft.
 The airfield contracted after the war and much evidence of its former presence is visible in farmland surrounding the current perimeter.
-When the need for training on piston-engined planes reduced, it was converted to a barracks in 1975, which in turn closed in 1999.
+When the need for training on piston-engined aircraft reduced, it was converted to a barracks in 1975, which closed in 1999.
 The site was then leased to the Home Office and was converted into Oakington Immigration Reception Centre, an immigration detention centre.

-On 1 April 1985 the parish was abolished to form "Oakington and Westwick".
+On 1 April 1985 the parish was abolished and "Oakington and Westwick" was formed.

 The site of the barracks will form part of the new town of Northstowe, which began development in 2015.
 Northstowe became a civil parish in April 2021, with Oakington & Westwick transferring some of its land, along with Longstanton, to allow its formation.